- student computer requirements

 Remote Share Access

-Access to CS SMB shares (served by Windows machines or Samba servers on UNIX machines) is only possible through a campus VPN connection or SSH tunneling.
+Access to CS SMB shares (served by Windows machines or Samba servers on Linux machines) is only possible through a campus VPN connection or SSH tunneling.
 Visit the Purdue VPN page for information on setting up a VPN connection with a Windows machine.

 For instructions on using SSH to tunnel SMB mounts with Linux, see our UNIX FAQ.